-While the assignment of penalties is the province of the dean of the college/ school, the faculty member making the charge may recommend a grading penalty or other sanctions.
+While the assignment of penalties is the province of the dean hearing the case, the faculty member making the charge may recommend a grading penalty or other sanctions.

 If the student fails to attend a scheduled meeting regarding such changes, the date of which will be made known in advance to him/her, the college/school may hear the case in the student's absence or move for a continuance.